 According to the National Center for Atmospheric Research, 20-inch snow storms on Colorado’s Front Range, which could affect Winter Park and Keystone ski resorts, are almost twice as likely to occur during El Niño years as neutral years.
 Most monster storms tend to hit during late fall, early winter and spring, while mid-winters can be relatively dry.
 Southwestern Colorado ski resorts usually benefit the most from El Nino winters, especially Telluride, but ski resorts such as Crested Butte, Aspen and Snowmass often profit as well, because of their central and directional location.

 Where to stay: Since Telluride typically makes out the best during El Nino years, we recommend high-tailing it to the San Juans and setting up shop at the Peaks Resort and Spa.
 Here, you’ll enjoy ski in ski out access and full-service hotel comforts and amenities.

 Southern Utah is generally more affected by El Nino than the Salt Lake City area.
 However, the power of the “lake affect” snow should not be underestimated.
 The Great Salt Lake’s warm waters amplify snow storms in the area.
 The lake effect is usually strongest from mid-fall through mid-winter, when lake waters are warmer and land temperatures are cold enough to support snow.
 With annual averages around 500 inches, Big Cottonwood Canyon ski resorts, Brighton and Solitude, and Little Cottonwood ski resorts, Alta and Snowbird, typically see the most snowfall in the Salt Lake City area.

-We tapped Mountain Vacation Specialist Liz Everett to provide helpful tips on how to take advantage of an El Nino winter.
+We tapped Mountain Travel Expert Liz Everett to provide helpful tips on how to take advantage of an El Nino winter.